urmybestfriend/mongoose-model-testing/README.md

 ## Mongoose User Model Testing with Jest

-User model with username, email and password authentication.
+User model with username, email, and password authentication.

 #### Set up and run the code:
 1. Run ``npm install``